 The fight against the coronavirus pandemic has depleted resources, resulted in hundreds of thousands of deaths and put continued strain on health care workers who are on the frontlines of the crisis.
 Doctors and nurses are fighting for the lives of their patients, helping some make it back to their families and witnessing others succumb to their symptoms, which all takes a serious mental and physical toll.

-The Global Health Reporting Center’s video series “A Diary From the Frontline” spotlights the efforts of four health care workers from the U.S., the UK and Italy.
+The Global Health Reporting Center’s video series “A Diary From the Frontline” spotlights the efforts of four health care workers from the U.S., the UK, Italy and South Africa.
 Philadelphia nurse Sheena Williams finds herself at a crossroads when national protests over systemic racism and police brutality came amid calls for Americans to stay home.
 San Diego’s Dr. Davey Smith is balancing clinical trials of a potential COVID-19 treatment with hospital rounds.
 British nurse Alison Harris has seen her role shift to caring and intubating critically ill patients.
-And Dr. Giuliana Battagin from Italy, who tested positive for COVID-19 early on in the pandemic, has had to put aside her work as an infectious disease doctor to stay home and quarantine– where she spent her time documenting her family’s journey.
+Dr. Giuliana Battagin from Italy, who tested positive for COVID-19 early on in the pandemic, has had to put aside her work as an infectious disease doctor to stay home and quarantine– where she spent her time documenting her family’s journey.
+And Dr. Zolelwa Sifumba, a community service medical officer in rural South Africa, is coping with the rise in COVID-19 cases and treating patients, while also worrying about her own vulnerability.

 Here’s a closer look at some of their stories.